Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 Discover the architect's vision in this video:

-Recyclability of an Aluminium Sailboat
+Recyclability of an Aluminum Sailboat

 Repairability anywhere in the world

 Any competent welder can carry out at least a temporary repair without being a marine specialist.
 And welders can be found all over the world.
-Simple, watertight aluminium patches can be welded on anywhere, keeping the voyage going.
+Simple, watertight aluminum patches can be welded on anywhere, keeping the voyage going.

 Repairing a composite hull, by contrast, requires genuine specialists, resins, chemical catalysts, and very precise temperature and humidity conditions.